It’s easy to get from Point A to B in Tempe

 6033 S. Sossaman Rd., Mesa, AZ 85212 | (480) 988-7600

-Reserve a car from the Rental Car Center at Phoenix Sky Harbor International Airport, accessible via the shuttle outside of baggage claim.
-Taxis, Lyft and Uber are also options.
+Reserve a car from the Rental Car Center at Phoenix Sky Harbor International Airport, and you’ll appreciate the new PHX Sky Train’s 2.5 mile extension that began transporting travelers from Terminal 3 and 4 to the Rental Car Center in late 2022.
+Taxis, Lyft and Uber, are also options.

-Tempe is in the heart of Metropolitan Phoenix and is easily accessed via the I-10, 202, 101, or U.S. 60 freeways.
-Tempe is approximately six hours from the Los Angeles area, two hours from Tucson, four hours from the Grand Canyon, and six-and-a-half hours from Albuquerque.
+Tempe is in the heart of the Greater Phoenix area and is easily accessed via the I-10, 202, 101 or U.S. 60 freeways.
+In terms of driving, Tempe is located approximately six hours from the Los Angeles area, two hours from Tucson, four hours from the Grand Canyon, and six-and-a-half hours from Albuquerque.

 Tempe has 217 miles of bike paths and trails throughout the city, including designated bike lanes and canal and desert trails.
 There are several places to rent bikes, such as The Bicycle Cellar, Boat Rentals of America – Tempe Town Lake and Boat Rentals of America – Kiwanis Lake.
 A bicycle map can be downloaded from tempe.gov/bike.

 Many of Tempe’s attractions are accessible without a car, especially for visitors who stay in Downtown Tempe.
-Tempe Town Lake, ASU Gammage, ASU Art Museum and Sun Devil Stadium are just a 5 to 10 minute journey from many of Tempe’s hotels.
+Tempe Town Lake, ASU Gammage, ASU Art Museum and Mountain America Stadium (formerly Sun Devil Stadium) are just a 5 to 10 minute jaunt from many of Tempe’s hotels.

 Valley Metro Multimodal Transit